GoogleChrome/web.dev/src/site/content/en/fast/lazy-loading-problems/index.md

 within 256 pixels of the viewport and the image will begin to load before the user actually sees it.

-To achieve this same effect using scroll event handling code, simply adjust your `getBoundingClientRect` check to include a buffer, and you'll get the same effect in browsers that don't support Intersection Observer.
+To achieve this same effect in browsers that don't support Intersection Observe, use scroll event handling code and adjust your
+`getBoundingClientRect` check to include a buffer, and you'll get the same effect in browsers that don't support Intersection Observer.